publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch38/m__us_usc_t22_s2679c.md

         (2) An Offeror would not be required to include the certification required by paragraph (1), if the Offeror is deemed not to comply with the Arab League boycott of Israel by the Secretary of State or a designee on the basis of available information.
 Certification by the Secretary of State or a designee may occur only 30 days after notice has been given to the Congress that this certification procedure will be utilized at a specific overseas mission.

-        (3) The Secretary of State shall ensure that all State Department contract solicitations include a detailed explanation of the requirements of [section 2407(a) of title 50][/us/usc/t50/s2407/a], Appendix.
+        (3) The Secretary of State shall ensure that all State Department contract solicitations include a detailed explanation of the requirements of [section 4607(a) of title 50][/us/usc/t50/s4607/a].

     (d) __Review and termination__